BristolCompositesInstitute/abaci/config-reference.md

 - Included file paths are specified relative to the folder containing the configuration file ('abaci.toml')
 - File globbing is supported, _e.g._: `sources = 'src/*.cpp'`
+- Sources specified here are compiled with other projects that use your project as a dependency